Community

 1. Museums for All – a program to ensure access to the Museum for all community members.
 CMAS offers a discounted admission of $3.00 per person for up to four (4) individuals per EBT card.

-4. Library Passes – Many of the public libraries in our area have memberships to CMAS that they make available to library patrons to check out and visit for free.
+2. Library Passes – Many of the public libraries in our area have memberships to CMAS that they make available to library patrons to check out and visit for free.
+Passes are limited to one child and one adult per pass.

-5. Making Connections – Our Spectrum Awareness program is an event held once every month (before the museum opens to the public).
-During these three hours, lights are dimmed, sounds are off, and we offer weighted vests and noise canceling headphones upon request.
+3. Sensory Sunday- Our Sensory Sunday program is a monthly event.
+During these hours, lights are dimmed, sounds are off, and we have weighted vests and noise reducing headphones in the lobby available for those who need them.
 This is an inclusive event for all children with disabilities and their families to enjoy our museum without the over stimulation of the crowd and noise.
-Currently on hold
+Check our calendars for upcoming Sensory Sundays.

 CMAS Pays It Forward